 Note that during Q2/FY21-22 the project teams were requested to forecast any major changes in budget, scope and schedule that should be included as a proposed change in the FY23-32 10-Year CIP budget proposal.
-Thus, the forecasts that were included in the Q2 report are the same as the proposed changes to project budgets and schedules that were included in the 10-Year CIP budget proposal that was presented to the Commission for approval on February 8, 2022.
+Thus, the forecasts that were included in the Q2/FY21-22 report are the same as the proposed changes to project budgets and schedules that were included in the 10-Year CIP budget proposal that was presented to, and approved by, the Commission on February 8, 2022.
+These forecasted changes from

-These forecasted changes from Q2 will become the approved budgets and schedules after full approval of the SFPUC's budgets, starting in Q1/FY22-23.
-For Q3 and Q4, any additional variances that exceed the proposed budgets and schedules for FY22/23 will also be reported.
+Q2/FY21-22 will become the approved budgets and schedules after full approval, anticipated to occur in Q1/FY22-23.
+For this Q4/FY21-22 report, any additional variances that exceed the proposed budgets and schedules approved for FY22/23 are also reported.

-There were no new cost variances for Regional projects during Q3.
+There were no new cost variances for Regional projects during Q4.
 The overall Regional Water Program negative Cost Variance of \$111.5M in Table 3 is the same as in Q2 and can be attributed to the following projects; reasons for the project variances are reported in Section 7: